CoLRev-Environment/colrev/docs/source/manual/metadata_prescreen.rst

 The metadata prescreen refers to the inclusion or exclusion of records based on titles and abstracts (if available).
 It's main purpose is to reduce the number of records by excluding those that are clearly irrelevant to the review objectives.
-When in doubt, records can be retained or included provisionally to decide in step 5, i.e., the screen based on full-text documents.
+When in doubt, records can be retained (included provisionally) to decide in step 5, i.e., the screen based on full-text documents.

-The prescreen can be split among multiple authors (using ``colrev prescreen --split n``).
+The prescreen is typically conducted manually, but other modes of semi-automated and fully-automated prescreening are also possible.

-Each author can independently screen the selection of records on a separate git branch.
+- Manual prescreens can be split between team members.
+The splits can be overlapping or non-overlapping, whereas an overlapping prescreen can be useful to analyze inter-coder reliability (also referred to as a parallel independent prescreen).
-The reconciliation of partially overlapping independent prescreens (in separate git branches) is supported by ``colrev merge``.
+- Semi-automated prescreens are typically applied in large datasets and may involve machine-learning classifiers.

-In addition to the different prescreening options (such as rule-based or machine-learning-supported prescreens), it is also possible to deactivate the prescreen for the current iteration (using ``colrev prescreen --include_all``) or in general (using ``colrev prescreen --include_all_always``).
+- Fully automated prescreens may be useful to apply scope restrictions (e.g., related to year of publication or publication outlets).

 .. toctree::
    :maxdepth: 3